nisayana/git-workflow-branching/README.md

 git add .
 ```

-Lastly, if we want all the changes to all the files in a subdirectory, we can
+Lastly, if we want all the changes to all the files in a sub-directory, we can
 use:

 ```bash